St Cuthbert's Farmhouse

 A striking Victorian farmhouse, architecturally reminiscent of a French chateau, St Cuthbert’s Farmhouse is situated amid 600 acres of rolling borders farmland above the River Tweed, commanding a fabulous view of the surrounding countryside and the river.

-The property sits in a large, lawned garden with an outside dining area and a children’s play area.
+The property sits in a large, lawned garden with an outside dining area and a large children’s play area.
 There are beautiful walks directly from the house across the 600 acres of surrounding farmland.
 Or stroll further afield along the beautiful Till valley, up to the romantic ruins of Twizel Castle or along the banks of the famous River Tweed.

 Just a stone’s throw from the River Tweed, St Cuthbert’s is an obvious choice for anyone fishing the prime bottom and middle Tweed beats including Tillmouth, Lennel and The Lees.
 There is a dedicated rod and boot room at the house and a separate box freezer in which to store the catch of the day.